netgroup-polito/rse-resiliency/demo-apr-oct-2021/deploy-HA-mysql/README.md

 - Once the PDCs are configured, you can delete Operator's deployment.

 - pmuLiveness.yaml contains a Liveness Probe for the PMU.
-- PDCs configuration (in the yaml file) is slightly different from previous one.
+- PDC configuration (in the yaml file) is slightly different from previous one.

 Nota:
 - Folder [containers](./containers) contains an image of openpdc-init slightly different (it satisfies the primary key limit).